The science of the 60-second pause: what happens when you breathe before you scroll

 Simultaneously, you’re strengthening a new pathway: one where the cue leads to presence rather than distraction.
 Over weeks, the automatic reach becomes less automatic.
 The pause becomes less necessary because the habit itself is changing.

-Research on habit formation suggests this rewiring takes approximately 18 to 254 days, with a median of about 66 days.
-The variance is large because habits differ in complexity.
-But the direction is consistent: every conscious interruption makes the next one easier.
+Research on habit formation suggests this rewiring takes approximately 18 to 254 days, with a mean of about 66 days.2 The range is wide, and it comes from a small study, but the direction is consistent: every conscious interruption makes the next one easier.

 Breathing as the intervention